-Using your flash can either make or break your photos so using it correctly will always give you great images.
-Don’t feel intimidated by your flash, it’s there to help you shoot great images in low light situations.
+Flash can either make or break your photos, but using it correctly will always give you great images.
+Don’t feel intimidated by your flash; it’s there to help you shoot great images in low light situations.
 Here are some great tips to help you shoot better images.

 1. Fill in flash